Battle Chef Brigade: Development and release

-Battle Chef Brigade was developed by Trinket Studios.
+Battle Chef Brigade was developed by Trinket Studios, which was founded by former employees of Wideload Games.
 In 2014, the developers crowdfunded over US$100,000 through a Kickstarter campaign.
-The studio was founded by former employees of Wideload Games.

-Battle Chef Brigade was published by Adult Swim Games and released for Windows and Nintendo Switch on 20 November 2017.
+Battle Chef Brigade was published by Adult Swim Games and released for Windows via Steam, GOG.com, and the Microsoft Store and for Nintendo Switch on 20 November 2017.
+It is currently self-published by Trinket Studios except on the Microsoft Store, where it remains published by Adult Swim Games.